literarylab/jcls_domestic_space/README.md

 # Making BERT Feel at Home.
 Modelling Domestic Space in 19th-Century British and Irish Fiction
 Repository for the JCLS contribution modelling domestic space in 19th-century British and Irish fiction

-Guhr, S., Monaco, J., Sherman, A., Algee-Hewitt, M. & Warner, M., “Making BERT Feel at Home.
+Guhr, S., Monaco, J., Sherman, A., Warner, M., and Algee-Hewitt, M. 2025.
+“Making BERT Feel at Home.
 Modelling Domestic Space in 19th-Century British and Irish Fiction”, Journal of Computational Literary Studies 4(1). https://doi.org/10.48694/jcls.4164.
+Repository archived on Zenodo: https://doi.org/10.5281/zenodo.17219575.

 ## Needed data for running the Domestic Space detector